-St. Vincent Anderson is a comprehensive network of healthcare services, including an acute care hospital, Verified Level III Trauma Center, mental health and addictions hospital, state-of-the-art cancer center, outpatient rehabilitation centers in multiple locations, a durable medical equipment company, outpatient digestive diseases center, outpatient women’s center, research institute, and a surgery pavilion.
+St. Vincent Anderson is a comprehensive network of healthcare services, including an acute care hospital, Verified Level III Trauma Center, mental health and addictions hospital, state-of-the-art cancer center, outpatient rehabilitation centers in multiple locations,outpatient digestive health center, outpatient women’s center, research institute, and a surgery pavilion.
 We are affiliated with St. Vincent Medical Group, which offers an urgent care center, over 25 physician practices in Madison County, and outreach lab and x-ray facilities in three communities.

 The multi-specialty expertise on the Anderson Hospital campus and our network of community health partners benefits Madison County residents and attracts patients and families from throughout central Indiana for acute and advanced healthcare needs.

 St. Vincent Anderson, St. Vincent Mercy in Elwood and St. Vincent Randolph in Winchester comprise St. Vincent Northeast Region.

 The Cancer Center located in the Erskine Medical Office Building on St. Vincent Anderson campus takes a holistic approach to cancer care: treating body, mind and spirit and supporting the patient and loved ones throughout diagnosis, treatment and the survivorship journey.
 Here you’ll find the same world class technology and treatment options that are available in larger metropolitan hospitals and the finest health care institutions in the country.
 We were among the first in the United States to offer a five-day treatment for breast cancer.
 We are affiliated with Mayo Clinic for research.
 Our patients have access to the latest clinical trials and cancer-fighting equipment, as well as a medical team educated at the nation’s finest medical schools and residency training programs.
 And everything is located under one roof, making it easy for patients to get care in a timely, convenient manner.